Atiullah18/StudentListApp/README.md

 12. Upload the project and screenshots to GitHub.

 ## 9. Algorithm / Steps

 1. Start the application.
 2. Display the student registration screen.
 3. Enter the required student details.
 4. Click the registration button.
-5. Store/pass the entered student information.
+5. Store or pass the entered student information.
 6. Navigate to the student list screen.
 7. Display the student details using ListView.
 8. Display the student image using ImageView.